bongo227/Infomatics/docs/Discrete-Mathmatics-and-Mathmatical-Reasoning.md

 - £A \cup (A \cap B) = A£
 - £A \cap (A \cup B) = A£

-## Functions
+### Functions

-### Syntax
+#### Syntax

+Function
-A function £f£ from set £A£ to set £B£ assigns an element from £A£ to £B£, this is written as £f: A \rightarrow B£.
+:   A function £f£ from set £A£ to set £B£ assigns an element from £A£ to £B£, this is written as £f: A \rightarrow B£.

 Examples: